Co-hosted by COSTECH and TCRA

-Following highly successful Afro-Asian conferences in Port Louis, Mauritius (2012) and Mysore, India (2013), CPRafrica and CPRsouth formally merged under the banner of CPRsouth in 2014.
-This first joint conference was hosted at Maropeng in the Cradle of Humankind, South Africa.
-CPRsouth 2015 will be hosted at the Innovation Center for Big Data and Digital Convergence at Yuan Ze University in Taipei, Taiwan.
+Following highly successful joint Afro-Asian CPR conferences in Mauritius in 2012, and India in 2013, CPRafrica and CPRsouth formally merged under the banner of CPRsouth in 2014.
+Since then, CPRsouth has hosted conferences in the Cradle of Humankind in South Africa (2014), and at the Innovation Center for Big Data and Digital Convergence at Yuan Ze University, Taiwan (2015).

 Who will qualify?